 A Homeless Kitten That Is Neither Male Nor Female Has Been Discovered For The First Time In History

-A homeless kitten, which is neither male nor female, has been found and it is believed to be a veterinary first.
+A homeless kitten, which is neither male nor female, has been found, and it is believed to be a veterinary first.
 The tabby and white cat named Hope was initially misidentified as a female by the vets.

 After Hope was taken into the Warrington, UK, rescue facility of Cats Protection, no sex organs were discovered.
-The vets claim to be aware of hermaphrodite cats, which are also relatively uncommon and have both male and female sexual organs.
+The vets claim to be aware of hermaphrodite cats, which are also relatively uncommon and possess both male and female sexual organs.

 “This is so rare that there isn’t really a commonly used term for this condition, but it is effectively sexual organ agenesis – where agenesis is the lack or failure of development in relation to body organs.”